viamrobotics/docs/docs/how-tos/hello-world-module.md

     ```

 1. In the test script you hard-coded the path to the image.
-   For the module, let's make the path a configurable attribute so you or other users of the module can set a different path.
+   For the module, let's make the path a configurable attribute so you or other users of the module can set the path from which to get the image.
-   Add the following lines to the camera's `reconfigure()` function definition:
+   Add the following lines to the camera's `reconfigure()` function definition.
+   These lines set the `image_path` based on the configuration when the resource is configured or reconfigured.

     ```python {class="line-numbers" data-start="68"}
     attrs = struct_to_dict(config.attributes)
     self.image_path = str(attrs.get("image_path"))
     ```

+1. We are not providing a default image but rely on the end user to supply a valid path to an image when configuring the resource.
-1. Since the camera needs to get an image from somewhere, `image_path` is a required attribute.
+   This means `image_path` is a required attribute.
-   That means someone using the module must configure an `image_path`.
    Add the following code to the `validate()` function to throw an error if `image_path` isn't configured:

     ```python {class="line-numbers linkable-line-numbers" data-start="57"}